ipfabric/docs/docs/releases/previous_releases/ip_fabric_v3.md

   each member has correct hostname.
 - F5 Big-IP - fixed parsing of different output for command 'run util bash -c "ntpq -np"'
-- HP Aruba WLC - duplicit client output fixed - it caused that no access point was saved (unique index duplicity)
+- HP Aruba WLC - duplicate client output fixed - it caused that no access point was saved (unique index duplicity)
 - HP Aruba switch - fixed parsing of different output for command "show mac-address"